frumbert/wp2moodle--wordpress-/README.md

 `target`: the hyperlink target name to apply to the link (defaut: _self) `cohort`: (optional) the id [mdl_cohort.idnumber] of the moodle cohort in which to enrol the user (can be a comma-seperated list for multiple enrolments)
 `group`: (optional) the id [mdl_groups.idnumber] of the moodle group in which to enrol the user (can be a comma-seperated list for multiple enrolments)
+`course`: (optional) the id [mdl_courses.idnumber] of the moodle course in which to enrol the user (can be a comma-seperated list for multiple enrolments)
-`authtext`: (optional) the text that appears instead when the user is not yet logged on
+`authtext`: (optional) the text that appears instead when the user is not yet logged on `activity`: (optional, number) the numerical index of an activity to open after enrolment.
+E.g. "2" will attempt to open the second activity in the destination course.

 Requirements:
 -------------